montraydavis/SCTK-NET/README.md

 This project aims at building tokenizers (with Named Entities) ready for use in Natural Language Processing of Source Code from a variety of languages with Tensorflow 2.

-SCTK generates TRUE tokens from a given language -- not just common keywords.
+SCTK generates TRUE tokens from a given programming language -- not just common keywords.

 ```
 export class SimpleClass {